-- 4) Will the proposal require surface water withdrawals or diversions?
+- Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+If yes, please describe and attach available plans.
+No. - Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Indicate the source of fill material.
+Not Applicable. - 4) Will the proposal require surface water withdrawals or diversions?
 Give general description, purpose, and approximate quantities if known.
 No, the project will not require surface water withdrawals or diversions. - 5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.
-No, the project site is not within a floodplain. - 6) Does the proposal involve any discharges of waste materials to surface waters?
+No, the project site is not within a 100-year floodplain. - 6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.
 No, the project does not propose discharges of waste materials to surface waters. - b.
 Ground Water: - Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
 Give general description, purpose, and approximate quantities if known.

-No, there are no onsite wells and water service is through Seattle Public Utilities.

-2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
+No, there are no onsite wells and water service will be through Seattle Public Utilities. - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.

-No waste materials will be discharged into the ground water due this project.
+No waste materials will be discharged into the ground water due this project. - c.

-- c.
 Water runoff (including stormwater): - Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

-The source of runoff will be storm water runoff from walkways/gathering areas, seating areas, landscaped areas, half court basketball court and the underdrain for the play area.
-The half court basketball court and some of the new walkways will be treated and managed with an onsite bioretention cell.
-The stormwater overflow from the bioretention cell and the other new improvements will be collected and conveyed to the municipal storm system in S Charlestown St, which discharges directly to lake washington via pipe.
+The source of runoff will be storm water runoff from walkways/gathering areas, seating areas, landscaped areas and the multi-use trail.
+Stormwater will be treated and managed with an onsite bioretention cell.
+The stormwater overflow from the bioretention cell and the other new improvements will be collected and conveyed to the municipal storm system under the site, which discharges to the Duwamish Waterway via outfall.

-Could waste materials enter ground or surface waters?
+- 2) Could waste materials enter ground or surface waters?
 If so, generally describe.
-No waste material will be discharged to groundwater as a result of the proposed project.

-3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+No waste material is anticipated to be discharged to groundwater as a result of the proposed project.
+Stormwater best management practices will be in place per the stormwater code, including signage and pet waste bags to avoid pet waste from entering the drainage system. - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.

-The proposal will enhance the drainage patterns in the vicinity of the site by providing a new curb and gutter system in the right-of-way.
+The proposal will enhance the drainage patterns in the vicinity of the site by providing a new curb and gutter system in the right-of-way as well as slowing and treating on site stormwater in the bioretention cell.